claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Runtimes**: preconfigure environment to run specific programming languages.
 It doesn' require you to configure or set OS.
 	- they are published continuesly, so you had to keep it updated and not retain older version
 	- Code is delivered as a zip archive

+N.B to improve performance of lambda function use SnapStart.
 ## Step functions
 With AWS Step Functions, you can create workflows, also called [State machines](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-statemachines.html), to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning pipelines.
 **State machines (think of it as flow chart)**